Dell looks to EMC deal to boost corporate presence

-Dell Inc is in talks with banks to fund a takeover of data storage company EMC Corp, sources familiar with the matter said, as the world's No.3 PC maker looks to beef up its cloud-based offerings for corporate customers.
+Dell Inc is in talks with banks to fund a takeover of data storage company EMC Corp EMC.N, sources familiar with the matter said, as the world's No.3 PC maker looks to beef up its cloud-based offerings for corporate customers.

-The potential acquisition of EMC, which has a market capitalization of $52 billion, would be the largest technology sector deal on record.
+The potential acquisition of EMC, which has a market capitalisation of $52 billion, would be the largest technology sector deal on record.

 It could help Dell diversify away from the stagnant personal computer market and give it the scale to attack the faster-growing and more lucrative market for managing and storing data for enterprises.